gcharang/Agama-wiki/Add-a-Bitcoin-Compatible-coin-to-Agama-Desktop.md

 #### Note: you need to convert pubKeyHash (PUBKEY_ADDRESS), scriptHash (SCRIPT_ADDRESS) and wif (SECRET_KEY) decimal values to hexadecimal representation.
 Use this website to do conversion https://www.binaryhexconverter.com/decimal-to-hex-converter.
 `PUBKEY_ADDRESS conversion example (KMD): 60 dec -> 0x3c hex`

+In case if SECRET_KEY consists of two decimal numbers (e.g. 63 + 128) sum them up and use the result (192) on the converter website listed above.

 If you can't find chainparams.cpp in your code base try checking one of these files https://docs.komodoplatform.com/barterDEX/get-listed-barterDEX.html#search-for-the-information-on-github.

 Please make sure an asset chain is working in Agama before making a commit.
 Pull requests containing partial information or not working assets/servers will remain unmerged until all requirements are fulfilled.